Ge-El/AnonymousFunctionDemo/README.md

 # C# Anonymous Functions Demo
-C# Console application (.NET Core) showing diffrent ways to initialize a delegate.
+C# console application (.NET Core) showing diffrent ways to initialize a delegate.

 ## Setting Up The Application
 To run the application for the first time, follow these steps.